eunomia-bpf/eunomia.dev/docs/bpftime/documents/build-and-test.md

 ## Detailed things about building

 We use cmake as build system.

+### build options

 You may be interested in the following cmake options:

 - `CMAKE_BUILD_TYPE`: Specify the build type.
 It could be `Debug`, `Release`, `MinSizeRel` or `RelWithDebInfo`.
 If you are not going to debug bpftime, you just need to set it to `Release`.
 Default to `Debug`.
 - `BPFTIME_ENABLE_UNIT_TESTING`: Whether to build unit test targets.
 See `Testing targets` for details.
 Default to `NO`.
 - `BPFTIME_ENABLE_LTO`: Whether to enable Link Time Optimization.
 Enabling this may increase the compile time, but it may lead to a better performance.
 Default to `No`.
+- `ENABLE_EBPF_VERIFIER`: Whether to enable userspace eBPF verifier
 - `BPFTIME_LLVM_JIT`: Whether to use LLVM JIT as the ebpf runtime.
 Requires LLVM >= 15.
 It's recommended to enable this, since the ubpf intepreter is no longer maintained.
 Default to `NO`.
 - `LLVM_DIR`: Specify the installing directory of LLVM.
 CMake may not discover the LLVM installation by default.
 Set this option to the directory that contains `LLVMConfig.cmake`, such as `/usr/lib/llvm-15/cmake` on Ubuntu
 - `BUILD_BPFTIME_DAEMON`: Build with the daemon for load the eBPF program into hkernel and se kernel verifier.
 - `BPFTIME_BUILD_WITH_LIBBPF` :Build bpftime without libbpf.
 It can only be run in userspace with this enabled, but it can be easily port into other platform, e.g. macOS.
 - `BPFTIME_BUILD_STATIC_LIB`: Build bpftime runtime into a whole static libraries.
 It can be easily linked into other programs.

+Please see <https://github.com/eunomia-bpf/bpftime/blob/master/cmake/StandardSettings.cmake> forall the build options.

 ### Build and install the complete runtime in release mode(With ubpf jit)